 On sale since early 2017, the latest Citroen C3 not only looks distinctive and funky, it drives well too and boasts a particularly comfortable ride.

 It's also great value for money and available with a good range of efficient petrol and diesel engine options.
-Go for the superb three-cylinder 1.2-litre PureTech 110 turbo petrol engine and you can spec the smooth new six-speed EAT6 automatic gearbox.
+Go for the superb three-cylinder 1.2-litre PureTech 110 turbo petrol engine and you can spec the smooth six-speed EAT6 automatic gearbox.
 Fuel economy is up to 47.8mpg, while CO2 emissions are 134g/km.

-One of the cheapest and best all-electric cars in this price range, Renault's five-door supermini is a fun car to drive, especially around town.
+Still one of the cheapest and best all-electric cars, Renault's five-door supermini is fun to drive, especially around town.

 Just like all modern electric cars, a single-speed automatic gearbox is fitted as standard, so you just select Drive, press the accelerator and there's instant oomph.

-Launched in 2017, the seventh generation Fiesta supermini is better than ever.
-The UK’s biggest-selling car for the past eight years is now more stylish and spacious and it boasts the latest tech and connectivity.
+The seventh generation Fiesta supermini is better than ever.
+The UK’s biggest-selling car for the past 12 years is now more stylish and spacious and it boasts the latest tech and connectivity.